Nuxify/nuxify-go-training/9-refactor-mysql-rest-server-gomora/README.md

-# api-term
+# Gomora
 A minimalist framework-agnostic API template following CLEAN architecture and SOLID principles

 ## Introduction

-api-term provides the example for a module-based gRPC and REST server suitable for scaling microservices.
+Gomora provides the example for a module-based gRPC and REST server suitable for scaling microservices.
  More of the documentation will come in the coming days.
 ## Local Development